flying eagle small cent

 Authenticity and Grading

-Before the small cent we know today, the U.S. minted Large Cents, which were roughly the size of a modern half dollar.
+Before the small cent we know today, the U.S. minted Large Cents, roughly the size of a modern half dollar.

 • Metal: Pure copper